uecker/c-lang/README.md

-# C Programming Lanuguage: Issues and Developments
+# C Programming Language: Issues and Developments

 I use the C language for most of my projects due to its performance, fast compiler times, wide support, low-level control, long-term